puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 By default, symbolic links will not be served by the Jetty9 Webservice.
-However, if you have a symbolic link that you want to serve as static content, you can add an extra option, `serve-links`, to the specification for a piece of static content.
+However, if you have a symbolic link that you want to serve as static content, you can add an extra option, `follow-links`, to the specification for a piece of static content.
 The value of this should be a boolean, and if set to true, symbolic links will be served.

 For example, say that you have a symbolic link in your `web-assets` directory, `image-link`,